 An engaging employee experience: Greater productivity and satisfaction

 DXC’s new employee experience redefines the way people work, leverages the best technology and gives employees an engaging environment that helps drive productivity and satisfaction.
 “The experience you have as an employee — interacting with your technology, how you use it, what tools you have available, how you get those tools, how fixes are handled, if the technology works right — all of those things are really a key part of your experience and your ability to be productive, now more so than ever,” says Chris Drumgoole, DXC’s chief operating officer.

-As a virtual first company, approximately 90 percent of DXC employees work from home.
+As a virtual first company, more than 90 percent of DXC employees work from home.
 Drumgoole has therefore set a high bar to provide an employee experience that models what people currently enjoy with their consumer devices.
 That’s because if a virtual employee’s PC suddenly goes down, work can’t get done.

 Also, there are now younger, more tech savvy workers who expect technology to work at near-perfect reliability.
 “DXC understands that happy people equal happy customers, and that one of the requirements for happy employees is a great technology experience,” Drumgoole says.